Jackie Crookstone: Massacre of Tranent

-The Scottish Militia Act of 1797 conscripted able bodied Scottish men between the ages of nineteen and twenty-three into military service.
+The Scottish Militia Act 1797 conscripted able bodied Scottish men between the ages of nineteen and twenty-three into military service.
 Aberdeen, Dalry, Galston, Strathaven, Freuchie, and Kirkintilloch all saw rioting as a result, and the government responded by sending in troops.
-In records compiled in 1844, a local historian noted the women of Scotland were outraged at the thought of their men being conscripted to fight in the army just as they had reached a manhood and acquired a profession.
+In records compiled in 1844, a local historian noted the women of Scotland were outraged at the thought of their men being conscripted to fight in the army just as they had reached manhood and acquired a profession.
 It fell to schoolmasters to make up the conscription lists, and as a result they were met with protests from local residents.

-When the army rode into Tranent on 28 August 1797 to pick up the conscriptees, they found the roads to be lined with women and children.
-One woman is said to have approached the entourage and said, "John, beware of your head!".
-This was taken to be a direct threat and to indicate there may be trouble in Tranent.
+When the army rode into Tranent on 28 August 1797 to pick up the conscriptees, they found the roads lined with women and children.
+One woman is said to have approached the entourage and said, "John, beware of your head!"
+This was taken to be a direct threat and to indicate there might be trouble in Tranent.
 Once in the village itself, the brigade tried to proceed to the assigned meeting point, but there was a crowd gathering with sticks and a drum.
 Crookston is recorded to have approached the leader and advised them to leave.
-Another source gives Crookstone a larger role in the events, saying she organised a protest march on the 28 August 1797 with other women from nearby villages, and used a drum beat to call out the slogan "no militia" in an attempt to intimidate local landowners and justices on the ballot committee.
+Another source gives Crookstone a larger role in the events, saying she organised a protest march on 28 August 1797 with other women from nearby villages, and used a drum beat to call out the slogan "no militia" in an attempt to intimidate local landowners and justices on the ballot committee.

-The ballot went ahead on the 29 August 1797.
-There was a protest, and soldiers who had been confined to the John Glens public house in Tranent broke out of the back door and adopted a "shoot to kill" policy against the populace, who were allegedly armed with sharp sticks and stones.
-The dragoons rampaged through the streets driving the protesters into the fields where the cavalry would be more effective.
+The militia conscription ballot went ahead on 29 August 1797.
+There was a protest, and soldiers who had been confined to the John Glens public house in Tranent broke out the back door and adopted a "shoot to kill" policy against the populace, who were allegedly armed with sharp sticks and stones.
+The dragoons rampaged through the streets, driving the protesters into the fields where the cavalry would be more effective.
 At least eleven people were killed, including Crookston.
-Her body lay in undiscovered in a field of corn for several weeks.
+Her body lay undiscovered in a field of corn for several weeks.
 However, the number of deaths in the massacre is disputed.
-The Lord Advocate of the time, Robert Dundas, decided not to indict the soldiers for shooting unarmed civilians because "such a dangerous mob as deserved more properly the name of an insurrection."
+The Lord Advocate, Robert Dundas, decided not to indict the soldiers for shooting unarmed civilians because "such a dangerous mob as deserved more properly the name of an insurrection."